 Which means that getting your retail store to show up on Google is necessary in order to drive foot traffic and increase store sales.
 This is where integrating Google to your retail POS comes in.

-3 Benefits of Integrating Your Retail POS with Google My Business
+3 Benefits of Integrating Your Retail Store System with Google My Business

 1) Be Found on Google